encukou/snake-workshop/lessons/fast-track/pyglet/index.md

 The call to `pyglet.app.run()` then launches the application.

-"The simple programs you have written so far are descriptions of a process - similar to cooking recipes.
+The simple programs you have written so far are descriptions of a process - similar to cooking recipes.
 A sequence of steps that Python executes sequentially from the first to the last.
-Sometimes something is repeated and some steps can be "wrapped" into a function, but we have always described one procedure from beginning to end so far."
+Sometimes something is repeated and some steps can be "wrapped" into a function, but we have always described one procedure from beginning to end so far.

-"Programs for more complex applications look more like a manual for a car mechanic than a recipe.
+Programs for more complex applications look more like a manual for a car mechanic than a recipe.
 They describe what should happen in a given situation.
-For example, a program for a text editor could look like this:"
+For example, a program for a text editor could look like this:

-<p>When the user presses a letter on the keyboard, add it to the document.</p>
++ When the user presses a letter on the keyboard, add it to the document.
-<p>When the user presses <kbd>⌫ Backspace</kbd>, erase the last letter.</p>
++ When the user presses <kbd>⌫ Backspace</kbd>, erase the last letter.
-<p>When the user presses the Save button, write the file to disk.</p>
++ When the user presses the Save button, write the file to disk.

-"And such a program can be written as a "recipe" - but that recipe is the same for all applications."
+And such a program can be written as a "recipe" - but that recipe is the same for all applications:

-"Round and round:
++ do foreever:
-Wait until something interesting happens (pressing a key, button, ...)
+  * Wait until something interesting happens (pressing a key, button, ...)
-React to the situation that has occurred."
+  * React to the situation that has occurred.

-"And that is exactly what `pyglet.app.run()` does.
+And that is exactly what `pyglet.app.run()` does.
 It processes *events*, situations that need to be responded to.
-In your program, it currently responds to the window close button and the <kbd>Esc</kbd> key by closing the window and exiting."
+In your program, it currently responds to the window close button and the <kbd>Esc</kbd> key by closing the window and exiting.

 "Your programming task now is to describe what other events are interesting and how to respond to them."